Water Services Delivery Plans

 Through the development of Plans, councils will provide an assessment of their water infrastructure, how much they need to invest, and how they plan to finance and deliver it through their preferred water service delivery model.

-Plans are a one-off, transitional requirement under the Local Government (Water Services Preliminary Arrangements) Act 2024.
+Plans are a transitional requirement under the Local Government (Water Services Preliminary Arrangements) Act 2024.

 The Act sets out the content, timeframe and process for developing and accepting Plans.

-Councils are required to prepare Plans, either individually or with other councils, by 3 September 2025 (unless an extension is granted).
+Councils are required to develop and submit Plans, either individually or with other councils, by 3 September 2025 (unless an extension is granted).

 On this page: